rashevskyv/dbi/README_ENG.md

 [РУССКИЙ / Russian guide](README.md)

 The ultimate solution for NSP/NSZ/XCI installation along with many more advanced features to enhance your Nintendo Switch experience!
-DBI supports installation via MTP, USB (using DBI backend script or dbi-nsw tool), network (using your own http server) and external USB drives.
+DBI supports installation via MTP, USB (using the dbibackend script or dbi-nsw tool), network (using your own http server) and external USB drives.

 ## Content: